-Thursday’s ‘General Hospital’ Spoilers: Finn’s Got Questions & Ava Gets A Surprise At her Art Gallery
+Thursday’s ‘General Hospital’ Spoilers: Finn’s Got Questions & Ava Gets A Surprise At Her Art Gallery

 The latest General Hospital spoilers tease that Thursday’s episode has a lot of juicy action on the way.
 Not only will Franco Baldwin’s competency hearing continue, but Dr. Hamilton Finn will be pressuring Hayden Barnes to provide some answers about their daughter Violet Finn.
-Viewers will also see that unsettling portrait of Helena Cassadine pop up and it seems it’ll land in Ava Jerome’s art gallery.
+Viewers will also see that unsettling portrait of Helena Cassadine pop up, and it seems it’ll land in Ava Jerome’s art gallery.

-Finn had started to suspect that Hayden might have been lying about the miscarriage she supposed had, but he was still stunned to meet his daughter as she arrived ill at General Hospital.
+Finn had started to suspect that Hayden might have been lying about the miscarriage she supposedly had, but he was still stunned to meet his daughter as she arrived ill at General Hospital.
 Spoilers from the sneak peek shared via Instagram reveal that Finn will ask Hayden why she didn’t tell him the truth about their daughter.

 According to SheKnows Soaps, Finn won’t understand all of this.
 In reality, it seems unlikely that Hayden will be able to give him an answer that seems acceptable.
-She kept everybody in Port Charles in the dark about Violet and she’ll likely face some difficult questions soon from her sister Elizabeth too.
+She kept everybody in Port Charles in the dark about Violet, and she’ll likely face some difficult questions soon from her sister Elizabeth, too.

 As Finn works to diagnosis Violet’s illness and cope with Hayden’s extensive lies, General Hospital spoilers indicate that there’s plenty of action playing out elsewhere in Port Charles.